ds4se/chapters/turhanb/theGraph.md

-#Simpler Questions Can Lead To Better Insights for Practitioners
+#Simpler Questions Can Lead To Better Insights
 *Burak Turhan, University of Oulu, Finland*

 *Kari Kuutti, University of Oulu, Finland*